 The story starts off with the people of Oz celebrating the wicked witch’s death, however, you find out that the two witches; Glinda the good and Elphaba the wicked, were once friends and this is the story of that friendship, and how it disintegrated into the two becoming enemies.

 The musical was absolutely amazing!
 The set was flawless, the props were astounding, the singing was sensational and the acting sucked you into the world of the performance completely.
 The set, complete with a red eyed, smoke breathing dragon above the stage, was great.
-With all it’s tricks and techniques the set was very well put together and really added to the performance.
-When the lights were on and the actors were all in costume singing and dancing it looked magical.
-And the props, such as the Wizard of Oz head sculpture, were amazing and you could imagine the time and effort that a team spent to make that for the production.
+With all it’s tricks and techniques it was very well put together and really added to the performance.
+When the lights were on and the actors were all in costume, singing and dancing, it looked magical.
+And the props, such as the Wizard of Oz head sculpture, were amazing; you could imagine the time and effort the team spent to make that for the production.

-The orchestra was fantastic; the score really fitted the mood and tone of what was happening onstage and contributed to the atmosphere and made you engrossed in the story even more.
-The Singing was phenomenal, especially Rachel Tucker who played Elphaba.
+The orchestra was fantastic; the score really fitted the mood and tone of what was happening onstage and contributed to the atmosphere, making you engrossed in the story even more.
+The singing was phenomenal, especially Rachel Tucker who played Elphaba.
 She had such a powerful voice that was able to fill every corner of the room and made belting out those top notes seem effortless.
 Tucker gave such a truly great portrayal of Elphaba that I can’t imagine anyone else playing her.
-She made her so believable that as an audience member you start to sympathise with the character and understand her all the more, which is why I think the music works so well as I feel, in Tucker’s case, these little bursts of song are where you get to see the extent of the characters’ passion for what she believes in, and Tucker matches that feeling perfectly with her voice; holding nothing back and giving it her all, whilst always keeping control of her voice, sounding absolutely breathtakingly flawless.
+She made her so believable that, as an audience member, you start to sympathise with the character and understand her all the more.
+This is why I think the music works so well as I feel, in Tucker’s case, these little bursts of song are where you get to see the extent of the characters’ passion for what she believes in.
+Tucker matches that feeling perfectly with her voice; holding nothing back and giving it her all, whilst always keeping control of her voice, sounding absolutely breathtakingly flawless.
 In particular, the performance of the song Defying Gravity, really stuck out for me as it showed Elphaba’s true character.
 The extent of Tucker’s vocal ability and the staging of the number was also absolutely excellent.

-The believability of the show was enhanced by the actors, and the fact that you really could believe what they were doing and you got sucked into the story so much so that you start to feel emotion for the characters.
-For example, after gaining the insight into the character’s background, I felt for Elphaba and understood where she was coming from in that she wasn’t really wicked in the true sense of the word, and to be honest the whole story did kind of change my perceptions of the events in the original Wizard of Oz, due to the links with it.
+The believability of the show was enhanced by the actors, and the fact that you really could believe what they were doing.
+You got sucked into the story so much that you start to feel emotion for the characters.
+For example, after gaining the insight into the character’s background, I felt for Elphaba and understood where she was coming from in that she wasn’t really wicked in the true sense of the word; and to be honest the whole story did kind of change my perceptions of the events in the original Wizard of Oz, due to the links with it.

 For instance, when Nessa Rose dies wearing her late mother’s shoes after a house falls on her (of course the iconic scene at the start of Wizard Of Oz when the wicked witch’s sister is killed) and the shoes are given away by Glinda to ‘a farmer girl’, Elphaba takes this ‘farmer girl’ (who we all obviously know as Dorothy) in an attempt to take back the only thing she has left of her sister – their mother’s shoes.

 The ending reveals a few twists in the original story and ties everything together beautifully, highlighting its themes of friendship, love and acceptance.
 I feel that this musical has a great message and it is communicated absolutely brilliantly by the actors and the emotion shown throughout.
-Though I’m not sure how I would feel about seeing it performed by a different cast, as I think as an audience member you identify with who you see bring the characters alive, and as you can probably tell I can’t rave enough about Rachel Tucker, and I feel that Gina Beck (Glinda) and Matt Willis (Fiyero) were great in their roles and the three had a dynamic that I really liked, probably because I was so captivated by the story and believed their performance and relationships.
-So I think to see someone else in the three central roles would be a bit weird for me, but that is a personal thing.
+Though, I’m not sure how I would feel about seeing it performed by a different cast, as I think as an audience member you identify with who you see bring the characters alive, and as you can probably tell I can’t rave enough about Rachel Tucker.
+I also think that Gina Beck (Glinda) and Matt Willis (Fiyero) were great in their roles, and the three had a dynamic that I really liked, probably because I was so captivated by the story and believed their performance and relationships.
+So, I think to see someone else in the three central roles would be a bit weird for me, personally.

-Nevertheless, It’s a performance I’m definitely planning to go and see again and I would recommend this musical to anyone, whether you have seen Wizard Of Oz or not – and you don’t really have had to – as I was blown away by it and feel that it is such a passionate story and truly something to be experienced.
+Nevertheless, It’s a performance I’m definitely planning to go and see again and I would recommend this musical to anyone, whether you have seen Wizard Of Oz or not – and you don’t really have had to – as I was blown away by it.
+It’s such a passionate story and truly something to be experienced.